Salvador Espriu

-Salvador Espriu i Castelló ([səlβəˈðo əsˈpɾiw]; 10 July 1913 – 22 February 1985) was a Spanish poet.
+Salvador Espriu i Castelló ([səlβəˈðo əsˈpɾiw]; 10 July 1913 – 22 February 1985) was a Catalan poet from Spain.

 Biography

 Espriu was born in Santa Coloma de Farners, Catalonia, Spain.
 He was the son of an attorney.
 He spent his childhood between his home town, Barcelona, and Arenys de Mar, a village on the Maresme coast.
 At the age of sixteen, he published his first book, Israel, written in Spanish.
-In 1930 he entered the University of Barcelona, where he studied law and ancient history.
+In 1930 he entered the University of Barcelona, where he met his lifelong friend Bartomeu Rosselló-Pòrcel.
+He studied law and ancient history.
 While traveling (1933) to Egypt, Greece and Palestine, he became acquainted with the countries that originated the great classical myths, and which would be so influential in his work.

-During the Spanish civil war he was mobilised and served in military accounting.
+During the Spanish Civil War he was mobilised and served in military accounting.

 Translated into several languages, Espriu's work has obtained international recognition, most notably the Montaigne prize (1971).
 He was also given the Award of Honour of Catalan Letters (1972), the Ignasi Iglesias prize (1980), the City of Barcelona Prize (1982) and the Gold Medal of the Generalitat de Catalunya (1982).
 He was awarded honorary doctor's degrees by the universities of Toulouse and Barcelona.

 He died in Barcelona in 1985, and was buried in the Arenys de Mar cemetery, which gives name to his poem Cementiri de Sinera.

 Work

 First works

 In 1931 he published El doctor Rip, and the following year, Laia, novels that move away from the then-fashionable theoretical formulas of the aesthetics of the Catalan Noucentisme movement.

-The publication of Aspectes (1934), Ariadna al laberint grotesc(1935) and Miratge a Citera (1935), established him as the most original narrator of his generation.
+The publication of Aspectes (1934), Ariadna al laberint grotesc (1935) and Miratge a Citera (1935), established him as the most original narrator of his generation.
 In these books, Espriu's prose alternately shifts from grotesque distortion to an aestheticising lyricism, probably under the influence of Spanish-language modernists Valle-Inclán and Gabriel Miró).
 He elaborated a synthetic realism under the linguistic tutelage of certain Catalan writers, such as Víctor Català and Joaquim Ruyra.